curbengh/curbengh.github.io/README.md

 Following changes have been made on Typing theme:
 - Homepage shows index of posts.
-- Remove all analytics code.
 - Remove header and footer display (except for `/about` page).
 - Use the latest version of [jQuery](https://jquery.com/download/), [fancyBox](https://github.com/fancyapps/fancyBox/releases) and [Font Awesome](https://github.com/FortAwesome/Font-Awesome/releases)
 - All js and css files are self-hosted.
+- Remove analytic, comment system and donation links.

 ---